morete/kubevirt-basics-training/content/en/docs/02/21_create-vm.md

 Do you see any problems with the specification above?
 Try to answer the following questions:

 * What happens when you run this vm?
-* What is required to successfully boot machine?
+* What is required to successfully boot a machine?

 {{% details title="Task Hint" %}}
 Our created manifest does not contain any bootable devices.
 Our vm is able to start, but it will just hang as there are